-During cardiac arrest, healthcare professionals must quickly determine signs of life and initiate cardiopulmonary resuscitation (CPR).
+During cardiac arrest, healthcare professionals must quickly determine signs of life and initiate CPR.
 Assessing blood flow during CPR is typically done by palpating for a pulse, which can be time-consuming and challenging.
 Minimizing interruptions in chest compressions is crucial for effective CPR, but pulse palpation requires stopping chest compressions.
 Every second without compression is detrimental, making a reliable method for detecting a pulse vital.
 Although a defibrillator is used during CPR to monitor the patient's electrical activity, it does not provide information about blood flow.
 Without blood flow measurement, emergency personnel face challenges, as pulse palpation is difficult and inaccurate.
-Knowing whether the patient has their own blood flow measurement, it is challenging to assess when a patient has regained spontaneous circulation, whether chest compressions are effective, and to diagnose the correct cardiac arrest rhythm.
+Knowing whether the patient has their own blood flow can determine whether chest compressions should be stopped or continued.
+Without blood flow measurement, it is challenging to assess when a patient has regained spontaneous circulation, whether chest compressions are effective, and to diagnose the correct cardiac arrest rhythm.
 Blood flow measurement can optimize treatment and lead to quicker and more accurate decisions.
 Monitoring should not require ultrasound expertise, and blood flow registration must be continuous and "hands-free."